sonhal/sonhal/README.md

 </a>
 <br><br>

-- 🔭 I’m currently working on platform stuff @navikt
+- 🔭 I’m currently working on the sickness benefit system @navikt